BOOKS & THEIR STORIES

-Mysteries from the Museum was published early in 2020.
+Mysteries From the Museum was published in 2020.
 The Chaffee County Writer's Exchange came together on a Saturday to tour the National Mining Hall of Fame and Museum and write historical fiction based on the museum collections.

 It was a fun, interesting, challenging day resulting in a fundraising project for this museum's gift shop in Leadville, Colorado.

-GaGa and Judilee wrote their first collaborative short story in this setting and their writing partnership was born.
+GaGa and Judilee wrote their first collaborative short story in this setting and a writing partnership was born.

 (L) Gabardi & (R) Butler